 As a tool to encourage good behavior in children, Santa serves as the carrot, and Krampus is the stick.
-Krampus is the evil demon anti-Santa, or maybe his evil twin.
+Krampus is the anti-Santa and may look like a devil or like a wild Alpine beast, depending on the region and materials available to make Krampus costumes.
 Krampus Night is celebrated on December 5, the eve of St. Nicholas Day in Austria and other parts of Europe.
-Public celebrations that night have many Krampuses walking the streets, looking for people to beat.
-Alcohol is also involved.
-Injuries in recent years have led to some reforms, such as requiring all Krampuses to wear numbers so they may identified in case of overly violent behavior.
+Public celebrations that night have many Krampuses walking the streets, looking for people to beat up.
+In recent years, the tradition has spread beyond Europe, and many cities in America have their own Krampus Nights now.

 Tales told in Germany and Austria sometimes feature a witch named Frau Perchta who hands out both rewards and punishments during the 12 days of Christmas (December 25 through Epiphany on January 6).
 She is best known for her gruesome punishment of the sinful: She will rip out your internal organs and replace them with garbage.
-The ugly image of Perchta may show up Christmas processions in Austria, somewhat like Krampus.
+The ugly image of Perchta may show up in Christmas processions in Austria, somewhat like Krampus.

 Perchta’s story is thought to have descended from a legendary Alpine goddess of nature, who tends the forest most of the year and deals with humans only during Christmas.
 In modern celebrations, Perchta or a close relation may show up in processions during Fastnacht, the Alpine festival just before Lent.
-There may be some connection between Frau Perchta and the Italian witch La Befana, but La Befana isn’t really a monster: she’s an ugly but good witch who leaves presents.
+There may be some connection between Frau Perchta and the Italian witch La Befana, but La Befana isn’t really a monster—she’s an ugly but good witch who leaves presents.

 Knecht Ruprecht and Ru Klaas are similar characters from German folklore who dole out beatings to bad children, leaving St. Nicholas to reward good children with gifts.

-Hans Trapp is another "anti-Santa" who hands out punishment to bad children in the Alsace and Lorraine regions of France.
-The legend says that Trapp was a real man, a rich, greedy, and evil man, who worshiped Satan and was excommunicated from the Catholic Church.
+Hans Trapp is another anti-Santa who hands out punishment to bad children in the Alsace and Lorraine regions of France.
+The legend says that Trapp was a real man—a rich, greedy, and evil man—who worshiped Satan and was excommunicated from the Catholic Church.
 He was exiled into the forest where he preyed upon children, disguised as a scarecrow with straw jutting out from his clothing.
 He was about to eat one boy he captured when he was struck by lightning and killed—a punishment of his own from God.
 Still, he visits young children before Christmas, dressed as a scarecrow, to scare them into good behavior.

 The French legend of Père Fouettard, whose name translates to “Father Whipper,” begins with an evil butcher who craved children to eat.
 He (or his wife) lured three boys into his butcher shop, where he killed, chopped, and salted them.
 St. Nicholas came to the rescue, resurrected the boys, and took custody of the butcher.
-The captive butcher became Père Fouettard, St. Nicholas' servant whose job it is to dispense punishment to bad children on St. Nicholas Day.
+The captive butcher became Père Fouettard, St. Nicholas‘s servant, whose job it is to dispense punishment to bad children on St. Nicholas Day.